javihernant/javihernant.github.io/README.md

 # javihernant.github.io
+## Why did I create this website?
+I didn't create it to show off the things I do.
+It was more of a tool I made for myself with two main purposes:
+1. Revisit content I enjoyed in the past.
+Kind of like having my virtual shelf where I put all my books, movies, etc. I love having a real physical book shelf, but (sadly) I don't have unlimited physical space.
+Also, this one I can access anywhere!
+2. Store the content I want to visit next.
+So, whenever I am bored I have an alternative to watching the first video I see in Youtube (for instance).
 ## Stuff I found on the internet
 You can go to one of the links below whenever you don't know what to read (better than scrolling down your twitter feed, huh?)
 ### Articles: